neurospin/neurospin_to_bids/README.md

 # Summary of importation
 ## Files imported and warnings
 A summary will be displayed at the end of importation into the terminal.
 The summary is also saved into ``./report/download_report_*.csv`` file.
-This file is not in the bids_dataset repository because it is not part of BIDS.
+This file is not in the `rawdata` repository because it is not part of BIDS.

 ## BIDS validation
 If you are selected the bids validation option, the summary is saved in ``./report/report_bids_validation.txt`` .